benjamin-shapiro/benjamin-shapiro.github.io/_pages/ai.md

   <p>
     Wingman is a computer vision-based second set of eyes for cyclists.
 At about $10 in materials, the prototype is roughly 20x cheaper than Garmin's radar-based alternative.
-Built from commercial off-the-shelf hardware, it locates and classifies traffic approaching from behind using a rearward-facing camera, a microcontroller, and the processing power already in a rider's phone.
+Built from commercial off-the-shelf hardware, it uses a rearward-facing camera connected to an
+    <a href="https://en.wikipedia.org/wiki/ESP32">ESP32 microcontroller</a> and the processing power
+    already in a rider's phone to locate and classify traffic approaching from behind.
   </p>
   <p>
     Garmin's newer <a href="https://www.garmin.com/en-US/p/721258/">$399.99 Varia RCT715</a> adds